scitran/client/Scitran-class.md

 >> st = scitran('vistalab');
 ```

-The scitran object contains the Flywheel database url, the instance name, a pointer to the Flywheel SDK, and some hidden information about user permission.
+The scitran object contains the Flywheel database url, the instance name, a way to access the Flywheel SDK, and some hidden information about user permission.
 ```
 st =